Minority representation and fairness in network ranking: An application to school contact diary data: Introduction

 {\em Systematic bias} arises when the mapping from oracle scores to observed scores differs across groups, a phenomenon known as group skew.
 For a protected attribute $Z_i$ (e.g., gender), if the conditional distributions of $S_i$ given $S^*_i$ vary across groups, i.e.,

 then group-level disparities can emerge.
-In citation networks, for example, if female-authored papers ($Z_i = 1$) receive fewer citations than male-authored ones ($Z_i = 0$) with similar $S^*_i$, then $S_i$ underrepresents their true importance.
-Rankings based only on $S_i$ can therefore unfairly disadvantage female researchers, increasing disparities in visibility and advancement.
+In our contact diary data, for example, if fewer contacts are recorded with female students ($Z_i = 1$) than male students ($Z_i = 0$), with similar $S^*_i$, then $S_i$ underrepresents their true importance.
+Rankings based only on $S_i$ can therefore misrepresent the centrality of female students in the social network.

 \citet{friedler2021possibility} highlight the issue of \textit{non-identifiability} in the mappings between construct and observation spaces.
 This non-identifiability leads to different assumptions being made in practice, contributing to various interpretations and disagreements about what constitutes a fair ranking.
 They identify two primary worldviews or assumptions: “what you see is what you get” (WYSIWYG) and “we’re all equal” (WAE).